 6. Manages And Relieves Stress

-Running won’t take your stress away, but research suggests that regular exercise can make it much easier for you to Frontiers in Physiology “Regular exercise is associated with emotional resilience to acute stress in healthy adults” View Source .
+Running won’t take your stress away, but research suggests that regular exercise can make it much easier for you to manage your stress levels Frontiers in Physiology “Regular exercise is associated with emotional resilience to acute stress in healthy adults” View Source .
 Running can impact your emotional resilience and protect you from the negative emotional consequences of stress.

 This was the very reason I started my running challenge in the first place.
 Then, it just so happened to be the perfect timing because I was also writing about it for work.
 Without my daily cardio exercise, I’d started to feel restless and more nervous than usual.